MathewSachin/Captura/docs/FAQ.md

 # FAQ

-## Will Captura support Linux or Mac?
+## Will Captura support Linux or Mac

 Captura is written using .NET Framework, which at present, is supported only on Windows.